johnboiles/obs-mac-virtualcam/README.md

 ## Development

 Please help me make this thing not janky!
-See the [DEVELOPING.md](./DEVELOPING.md) file for build instructions and tips & tricks for developing.
+See the [this wiki file](https://github.com/johnboiles/obs-mac-virtualcam/wiki/Developing) for build instructions and tips & tricks for developing.

 ## License